teholm/amazon-guardduty-hands-on/docs/scenario1/index.md

 ![Lambda Function](images/screenshot8.png "Lambda Function")

-Scroll down to view the code for this function (walking through the code logic is outside the scope of this scenario).
+Collapse the **Designer** tab and scroll down to view the code for this function (walking through the code logic is outside the scope of this scenario).
 You can also click the **Monitoring** tab and view the invocation details for this function.

 > What permissions does the Lambda Function need to perform the remediation?